Ready to learn how to become an owner-operator? Or are you ready to venture out on your own? Maybe a friend or relative has enjoyed being a driver.

 “An owner-operator is a business owner who owns a tractor and on other occasions, a trailer or fleet of trailers.”

-Owner-operators are independent freight transport drivers who run a transportation business with their own vehicles.
+Trucking owner-operators are independent freight transport drivers who run a transportation business with their own vehicles.
 They can also lease out their services while using their own trailers.